-Pre-Menstrual Pimples: Why Do You Break Out Before Your Period?
+Pre-Menstrual Pimples: Why You Break Out Before Your Period

-Cramps, bloating, PMS … without a doubt, periods are bad enough without adding blemishes to the mix.
-But, unfortunately for some of us, cyclical breakouts can occur during that time of the month…almost like clockwork.
-If you’re one of the many women who finds themselves asking, “Why do I break out before my period?”
-Read on to learn about the most likely culprit —cough, cough…hormones — and what you can do about the pre-period and hormonal pimples!
+Cramps, bloating, PMS … without a doubt, periods can be tough.
+For some of us, cyclical breakouts can occur during that time of the month — almost like clockwork.
+If you’re one of the many women who finds themselves asking, “Why do I break out before my period?” you’ll want to keep reading.
+Ahead, learn about the most likely culprit — hormones — and what you can do about the pre-period and hormonal pimples!

 How Hormones Affect Skin

 Another hidden cause of breakouts can be your cell phone.
-Between touching them with our hands all day long, putting them on random surfaces, and allowing our friends to borrow them, our smartphones are breeding grounds for bacteria.
-Wipe yours down often—and always before making a phone call—to help to reduce your risk.
+Between touching them with our hands all day long, putting them on random surfaces and allowing our friends to borrow them, our smartphones are breeding grounds for bacteria.
+Wipe yours down often to help to reduce your risk.

-Do you workout?
+Do you work out?
 How soon after breaking a sweat do you hop in the shower?
-Fact is, if you wait more than 10 minutes after a workout to—at the very least—rinse off the sweat from your face and your body you may experience breakouts everywhere from your otherwise flawless complexion to your chest, shoulders, back, and even your butt!
-In the weeks before your period, make it even more of an effort to cleanse your skin from head to toe after you exercise since sweat can mix with excess oils, clog your pores, and turn into blemishes.
+Fact is, if you wait more than 10 minutes after a workout to, at the very least, rinse off the sweat from your face and your body, you may experience breakouts everywhere from your face to your chest, shoulders, back and even your butt.
+In the weeks before your period, make even more of an effort to cleanse your skin from head to toe after you exercise because sweat can mix with excess oils, clog your pores and turn into blemishes.

 One final factor that could be contributing to your breakouts is stress.
 Do you feel stressed out before your period?
 Studies have indicated that stress can worsen any pre-existing skin concern.
 As such, if you’re already dealing with a breakout of sorts or are feeling overwhelmed, it likely won’t help your skin out in any way.
 Make sure you’re taking the time to decompress and relax.
 Treating yourself to an at-home spa day would be the perfect way to calm your nerves and help your skin settle down.

-Your skin care routine shouldn’t remain the same 365 days a year.
-Just as you adjust for different seasons, travel plans, and environmental factors, you’ll want to make a few changes to your skin care routine during that time of the month.
+Your skin-care routine shouldn’t remain the same 365 days a year.
+Just as you adjust for different seasons, travel plans and environmental factors, you’ll want to make a few changes to your skin-care routine during that time of the month.
 Thankfully, these pre-period breakouts don’t have to be etched into your monthly calendar.
-By going on the offense and following the right skin care routine, complete with mild cleansers and non-comedogenic moisturizers, you can help stave off those blemishes each month.
-Also, try looking for topical products that contain salicylic acid or benzoyl peroxide—key acne-fighting ingredients.
+By going on the offense and following the right skin-care routine, complete with mild cleansers and non-comedogenic moisturizers, you can help stave off those blemishes.
+Also, try looking for topical products that contain salicylic acid or benzoyl peroxide, which are key acne-fighting ingredients.

-Kick start your day by cleansing your skin to help remove impurities, dirt, and excess oil from the surface of skin that could potentially clog your pores and cause breakouts.
+Start your day by cleansing your skin to help remove impurities, dirt and excess oil from the surface of skin that could potentially clog your pores and cause breakouts.
 If you typically experience breakouts before the arrival of your monthly cycle, consider a cleanser formulated with salicylic acid and use it twice daily.
 Gel-based cleansers with salicylic acid are a great option for acne-prone skin, as they can help to purify pores and reduce your chance of developing pimples.
-The key in keeping breakouts at bay is in removing excess oils and other impurities from the skin’s surface prior to starting your day — here’s to a clean canvas — and before you get ready to hit the hay.
+The key in keeping breakouts at bay is in removing excess oils and other impurities from the skin’s surface prior to starting your day — here’s to a clean canvas — and before you get ready for bed.

-Getting rid of every last bit of dirt and oil is essential for keeping breakouts at bay.
 In order to effectively and thoroughly cleanse your skin, you’re going to want to follow up with a toner.
-Toners can help balance your skin’s pH levels, as well as reduce excess shine on the skin’s surface.
+Toners can help balance your skin’s pH levels and reduce excess shine on the skin’s surface.
 The best part?
 There are a multitude of toners specifically designed for oily, acne-prone skin.
 A toner for acne-prone skin we recommend is the AcneFree Witch Hazel Mattifying Toner.
 Formulated with witch hazel and exfoliating glycolic acid, this toner works to balance your skin’s pH levels while also managing your skin’s oil production.

 Just because you are experiencing extra oil doesn’t give you a pass on hydration.
 Even oily skin needs moisture, or else you can run the risk of dehydrating your skin — which in turn can cause your oil glands to produce even more sebum than before.
-If breakouts are an issue, during the weeks leading up to your period reach for lotions that are formulated for blemished-prone skin—typically they will contain salicylic acid.
-Other great options are water-based moisturizers with hyaluronic acid, as they tend to be lightweight and offer just enough hydration for oily skin.
+If breakouts are an issue, during the weeks leading up to your period, reach for lotions that are formulated for blemish-prone skin; typically they will contain salicylic acid.
+Other great options are water-based moisturizers with hyaluronic acid, which tend to be lightweight and offer just enough hydration for oily skin.

 If there’s any week out of the month that you’re deserving of a spa-like experience, it’s during your period.
 Instead of heading out for a massage or facial, set up a DIY spa night at home.
 Pop on your favorite feel-good film, then start slathering your skin in a face mask that suits your skin’s needs.
-Since clogged pores are a leading cause of acne, you’ll want to make sure your skin’s surface stays clean all month long, but especially leading up to your period.
-Incorporate a clay-based mask — with kaolin or bentonite clay — into your skin care routine 1-3 times per week to help remove excess oil, dirt, and other impurities from the skin’s surface.
+Because clogged pores are a leading cause of acne, you’ll want to make sure your skin’s surface stays clean all month long, but especially leading up to your period.
+Incorporate a clay-based mask — with kaolin or bentonite clay — into your skin-care routine one to three times per week to help remove excess oil, dirt and other impurities from the skin’s surface.
 What’s more, many clay masks can help to purify pores so you will have less of a chance of developing a zit.
-If you’re on the hunt for a clay mask that can mattify and purify your skin, we recommend AcneFree’s Kaolin Clay Detox Mask.
+If you’re on the hunt for a clay mask that can mattify and purify your skin, we recommend the AcneFree Kaolin Clay Detox Mask.
 This pore-purifying mask also utilizes charcoal in order to detox your skin of impurities.
 What’s more is this mask also doubles as a cleanser.
-Perfect as a mask for your at-home spa day, or as a cleanser for daily use.

 To take it up a notch, bring more masks into the mix.
 Multi-masking was created to address multiple skin concerns, allowing you to really maximize your face mask routine.
 Apply different masks to different spots on your face, depending on your complexion concerns.
-Try mattifying mask on your oily T-zone, and a hydrating option on dry cheeks.
+Try a mattifying mask on your oily T-zone and a hydrating option on dry cheeks, for example.